ssmabuza/hydrofem/Readme.md

 # Introduction

-The "Hydrofem" project is a flexible serial finite element solver based on scalar nodal continuous finite elements.
-The code is designed to be a learning tool and uses third party libraries `Eigen` and `CLI`.
+The "Hydrofem" project is a flexible partly serial and partly parallel finite element solver based on scalar nodal continuous finite elements.
+The code is designed to be a learning tool and uses third party libraries: `Boost`, `Eigen`, `CLI`, `PETSc` and `deal.ii`.

 # Third Party Libraries (TPLs)

-`Eigen` is already included in this repo.
+Install `Boost` via the linux package managers or compile it from source.
+In Ubuntu/Debian, write `sudo apt-get install libboost-all-dev`. `Eigen` is already included in this repo.
 To get `CLI`, run either one of the following command inside the `tpls` directory:

  - `git clone git@github.com:CLIUtils/CLI11.git`
  - `git clone https://github.com/CLIUtils/CLI11.git`

+`deal.ii` and `PETSc` are installed together using the [spack](https://spack.io/) framework.

 # Build Instructions